Noughts & Crosses (novel series): Double Cross

 The book opens with Kamal's party badly losing to a more liberal government.
-Callie Rose fears the return of her vengeful uncle Jude, and the press fails to mention Jude in connection to the bomb.
+Callie Rose fears the return of her vengeful uncle Jude, and the press fails to mention Jude in connection with the bomb.

-Callie Rose's best friend and later boyfriend, Tobey, is worried about his own future.
+Callie Rose's best friend and later boyfriend, Tobey, is worried about his future.
 As a Nought boy at an exclusive school, he hopes to keep out of trouble, go to university, get a good job and leave behind the dangerous streets of his childhood.
-However, he gets caught up in gang warfare when he's offered the chance to earn some easy money by making a few "deliveries."
+However, he gets caught up in gang warfare when he is offered the chance to earn some easy money by making a few "deliveries."
 He finds out the delivery was for one of the prominent members of the Dowds, a notorious gang of Crosses.

 He keeps this a secret from Callie Rose, and after they consummate their relationship, Callie Rose leaves but promises to return.
 The next day, when Tobey and Callie Rose meet up with their friends, Callie Rose is shot by a hail of bullets from McAuley, the boss of a gang of Noughts, the rivals to the Dowds.
 Her surgery is successful, but she remains in a coma.
 Sephy is furious at Tobey for not telling the police who shot Callie Rose, but is unaware that Tobey plans on getting revenge on McAuley himself.

-While Callie Rose is in hospital, Tobey gets a new job at the Dowds' restaurant.
+While Callie Rose is in the hospital, Tobey gets a new job at the Dowds' restaurant.
 He meets Rebecca, Vanessa Dowd's daughter.
 Rebecca enjoys his company as he treats her like a person, unlike the other boys who are interested only in her family and money.
 Tobey eventually goes out with her but is conflicted between her and Callie Rose.